opxz7148/java-movierental/README.md

     // Customer class:
     charge = rental.getCharge();
     ```
-3. *Replace temp variable with a query*.
+3. *Replace Temp Variable with a Query*.
 Instead of using `charge = rental.getCharge()` (assign to a temp variable) and using `charge` in the code, he directly invokes `rental.getCharge()` wherever the value is needed.
 This removes the local variable but results to multiple method calls for the same thing.
-4. Refactor summation of frequent renter points to a separate method.
+4. *Extract Method*.
+Refactor summation of frequent renter points to a separate method.
 5. *Replace Conditional Logic with Polymorphism*.
 He replaces the "switch" statement for movie price codes
 with polymorphism, in two steps.
 The first step is to make the Movie class compute its own frequent renter points,
-and then have it delegate that task to a Strategy (or State) object.
+and then have it delegate that task to a Strategy object.
     * This is a long refactoring because he first uses inheritance and then explains why that's a poor solution.
     * This is summarized by the principle "*Prefer composition over inheritance*".
     * Fowler uses strategy classes named RegularPrice, ChildrensPrice, NewReleasePrice that